This tutorial compiles list of frequent Git commands for reference purposes.

 Following command will move HEAD to a branch with [branch-name].
 Read More

 Create a new branch and switch to a new branch

-Following command will create a new branch with [branch-name] and switch to newly created branch as well.
+Following command will create a new branch with [branch-name] from current branch and switch to newly created branch as well.
 Read More

 git checkout -b [branch-name]

 Connect a new local branch to upstream branch

 Use following command to push a new local branch to its remote counterparts.
 This will create a new branch on remote and set it as a upstream branch for a local branch.